DarshanDeshpande/Scrapera/README.md

 ## Prerequisites

-All prerequisites can be installed separately through the `requirements.txt` file as below
+Prerequisites can be installed separately through the `requirements.txt` file as below

 ```sh
 pip install -r requirements.txt
 ```

+Apart from this, some modules specifically require Chromedriver.
+Check for a compatible chromedriver and download it from the <a href="https://chromedriver.chromium.org/downloads">official site</a>

 ## Installation